kevinmatthes/routines/documentation/README.md

 `docs-snippets`, see https://github.com/kevinmatthes/docs-snippets, is a storage of default configuration instructions for documentations, such as common Pandoc meta data.
 Since it is not a software but a collection of static files, it is not named in the "Software Requirements" section.
-Since all paths may be altered as desired, substituting it is no problem.
+Due to all paths being adjustable as desired, substituting this submodule is no problem.

 <!----------------------------------------------------------------------------->